Meet Our Chief of Nursing and Clinical Services

-Liz McCuean, RN, became director of nursing at St. Mary’s Home and The Albero House on Feb.
+Liz McCuean, RN, joined St. Mary’s Home and The Albero House on Feb.
 12, 2019.
 Liz has extensive experience in emergency care and intensive care as well as a strong background in healthcare risk management.

 “I was drawn to the St. Mary’s family to be a part of an organization with such an apparent and strong passion for helping the individuals they serve,” Liz said.